 Broadcasters are also working on various software development projects for radio in the connected car.
 They are collaborating with automakers and internet service providers from around the globe to develop the next generation of radio that combines broadcasting with internet connectivity to create new and engaging user experiences.

-Whether you listen in your car, at work or at the gym, more than 272 million Americans turn to local radio each week to get the news, information and music they want – all for free.
+Whether you listen in your car, at work or at the gym, 91% of Americans turn to local radio each week to get the news, information and music they want – all for free.